 A Clash of CulturesThe Battle of the Little Bighorn was fought along the ridges, steep bluffs, and ravines of the Little Bighorn River, in south-central Montana on June 25-26, 1876.
-The combatants were warriors of the Lakota Sioux, Northern Cheyenne, and Arapaho tribes, battling men of the 7th Regiment of the US Cavalry.
+The combatants were warriors of the Lakota Sioux, Northern Cheyenne, and Arapaho tribes, battling men of the 7th Regiment of the US Cavalry, along with their Crow, and Arikara scouts.
 The Battle of the Little Bighorn has come to symbolize the clash of two vastly dissimilar cultures: the buffalo/horse culture of the northern plains tribes, and the highly industrial/agricultural based culture of the United States.
 This battle was not an isolated soldier versus warrior confrontation, but part of a much larger strategic campaign designed to force the capitulation of the nonreservation Lakota and Cheyenne.

 The Stage is SetTension between the United States and the Lakota escalated in 1874, when Lt.
 Col. George Armstrong Custer was ordered to make an exploration of the Black Hills inside the boundary of the Great Sioux Reservation.
 Custer was to map the area, locate a suitable site for a future military post, and to make note of the natural resources.
 During the expedition, professional geologists discovered deposits of gold.
-Word of the discovery of mineral wealth caused an invasion of miners and entrepreneurs to the Black Hills in direct violation of the treaty of 1868.
+Word of its discovery caused an invasion of miners and entrepreneurs to the Black Hills in direct violation of the Treaty of 1868.
 The United States negotiated with the Lakota to purchase the Black Hills, but the offered price was rejected by the Lakota.
-The climax came in the winter of 1875, when the Commissioner of Indian Affairs issued an ultimatum requiring all Sioux to report to a reservation by January 31, 1876.
+The climax came in the winter of 1875, when the Commissioner of Indian Affairs issued an ultimatum requiring all Lakota to report to a reservation by January 31, 1876, or be labeled as "hostiles."
 The deadline came with virtually no response from the Indians, and matters were handed to the military.

 It was expected that any one of these three forces would be able to deal with the 800-1,500 warriors they likely were to encounter.
 The three commands of Gibbon, Crook, and Terry were not expected to launch a coordinated attack on a specific Indian village at a known location.
 Inadequate, slow, and often unpredictable communications hampered the army's coordination of its expeditionary forces.
 Furthermore, the nomadic lifestyle of the Lakota and Cheyenne people meant they were constantly on the move.
 No officer or scout could be certain how long a village might remain stationary, or which direction the tribe might choose to go in search of food, water, and grazing areas for their horses.